ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 };
 ```

-The `"issueOpened" : ("onIssueOpened", IssueOpenedEvent)` entry here indicates that when the value for the JSON payload
+The `"issueOpened" : ("onIssueOpened", IssueOpenedEvent)` entry indicates that when the value for the JSON payload
  key `<PAYLOAD_KEY_TO_CONSIDER>` is `issueOpened`, dispatching should happen to a resource named `onIssueOpened`.

-The first parameter of this resource would be the generic `websub:Notification` record, and the second parameter would
+The first parameter of this resource will be the generic `websub:Notification` record, and the second parameter will
-be a custom `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.
+be a custom `IssueOpenedEvent` record, mapping the JSON payload received when an issue is created.

 **Based on a request header and the payload**

-Dispatching would be based on both a request header and the payload as specified in `headerAndPayloadKeyResourceMap`.
+Dispatching will be based on both a request header and the payload as specified in the `headerAndPayloadKeyResourceMap`.
-Additionally, a `headerResourceMap` and/or a `payloadKeyResourceMap` could also be introduced as additional mappings.
+Also, you can introduce a `headerResourceMap` and/or a `payloadKeyResourceMap` as additional mappings.

 ```ballerina
 websub:ExtensionConfig extensionConfig = {